-This article is partly written in jest, but some of these general rules do apply, so read on to see what not to do in Ireland.
+This article is partly written in jest, but some of these general rules do apply, so read on to see what not to do in Ireland and feel more confident when you visit this beautiful country.

 1. Don’t Drive on the Wrong (AKA Right) Side of the Road

 Are you going on an Ireland road trip?
-Make sure you know the road rules before you go!
+Make sure you understand the Ireland laws to know before you go!

 This is a big one because if you’ve never driven in Ireland before and you’re used to driving on the right side of the road, it could cause havoc.
 In fact, it’s one of the most important things to know before going to Ireland.